onflow/nft-storefront/docs/documentation.md

 **Contract basics**

 `NFTStorefrontV2` is a general purpose sales support contract for NFTs.
 Each account that wants to list NFTs for sale creates a `Storefront` resource to store in their account and lists individual sales within that Storefront as `Listing`s.
-There is usually one `Storefront` per account stored at `/storage/NFTStorefrontV2` and it supports all tokens using the [`NonFungibleToken`](https://github.com/onflow/flow-nft/blob/master/contracts/NonFungibleToken.cdc) standard.
+There is usually one `Storefront` per account stored at `/storage/NFTStorefrontV2` and the contract supports all tokens using the [`NonFungibleToken`](https://github.com/onflow/flow-nft/blob/master/contracts/NonFungibleToken.cdc) standard.

-Each listing defines a price, with optional 1-n sale cuts to be deducted from the sale price at time of purchase, with each saleCut amount sent to the linked address.
-SaleCuts is a generalization to handle revenue sharing types such as listing fees, royalties, commission, etc. The standard explicitly supports commissions, for marketplaces requiring a sale commission, and creator royalties.
-However, saleCut can be used more generically for revenue sharing at time of sale.
+Each listing defines a price, optional 0-n sale cuts to be deducted, with each [`saleCut`](https://github.com/onflow/nft-storefront/blob/160e97aa802405ad26a3164bcaff0fde7ee52ad2/contracts/NFTStorefrontV2.cdc#L104) amount sent to the linked address.
+Listings can specify an optional list of marketplace [receiver capabilities](https://developers.flow.com/cadence/language/capability-based-access-control) used to pay commission to that marketplace at time of sale.
+Royalties are paid as a [`saleCut`](https://github.com/onflow/nft-storefront/blob/160e97aa802405ad26a3164bcaff0fde7ee52ad2/contracts/NFTStorefrontV2.cdc#L104) for NFTs supporting the [Royalty Metadata View](https://github.com/onflow/flow-nft/blob/21c254438910c8a4b5843beda3df20e4e2559625/contracts/MetadataViews.cdc#L335) standard. [`SaleCut`](https://github.com/onflow/nft-storefront/blob/160e97aa802405ad26a3164bcaff0fde7ee52ad2/contracts/NFTStorefrontV2.cdc#L104) generalizes support for alternative models of revenue sharing at time of sale.

-Listings can have an optional list of marketplace [receiver capabilities](https://developers.flow.com/cadence/language/capability-based-access-control) used to receive the commission for fulfilling the listing.
-The same NFT can be referenced in one or more listings across multiple marketplaces and the contract provides an API to manage multiple listings.
+The same NFT can be referenced in one or more listings across multiple marketplaces and the contract provides APIs to manage listings across those.

-Interested parties can globally track Listing events on-chain and filter by NFT types, IDs and other characteristics to determine which to make available for purchase within their own marketplace UIs.
+Interested parties can globally track `Listing` events on-chain and filter by NFT type, ID and other characteristics to determine which are of interest, such as publishing a listed NFT for sale within your dApp marketplace UI.

 ## Selling NFTs

 The `NFTStorefrontV2` offers a standardized process and the APIs for creating and managing the listings for a seller's NFTs.

-Unlike NFT marketplaces on other blockchains, Flow does not create NFT listings in a centralized marketplace account.
-Sellers instead use the `Storefront` resource within their account to create NFT listing resources that can be used in 3rd party marketplaces.

 ## Creating a listing using the NFTStorefrontV2 contract

-Users are required to create the `Storefront` resource once only, after which the same resource can be re-used.
-Listed below are some common scenarios which would typically apply for facilitating NFT sales through the seller's listing.
+Users are required to create the `Storefront` resource once only in their account after which the same resource can be re-used, see [example](https://github.com/onflow/nft-storefront/blob/main/transactions/setup_account.cdc).

+Listed below are some different ways which you might list your NFTs for sale.

 ### **Scenario 1:** A basic NFT listing that unlocks peer-to-peer trading across Flow